Skip to main content

 OpenCode’s own configuration

 opencode has a rich native configuration system (opencode.json).
-Any settings not exposed in the RemoteAgent wizard — custom keybindings, themes, provider-specific options, agent behaviors — can be configured directly in that file. opencode reads it automatically on every run.
+Any settings not exposed in the RemoteAgent.CHAT wizard — custom keybindings, themes, provider-specific options, agent behaviors — can be configured directly in that file. opencode reads it automatically on every run.
 See OpenCode’s documentation for the full list of supported configuration options and providers.

 Pros and cons